Setup guide

 2

-In your MergeMeter dashboard, navigate to Repositories and add the GitHub repos you want to track.
-MergeMeter generates a unique ingest secret per repo — copy it, you'll use it in the next step.
+In your MergeMeter dashboard, navigate to Repositories and enable the GitHub repos you want to track.
+Then go to Admin → Configuration and click Generate secret.
+Copy the secret shown — it will not be displayed again, and you'll use it in the next step.

 3

-In your GitHub repository, go to Settings → Secrets and variables → Actions and create a new repository secret named MERGEMETER_SECRET with the value you copied from the dashboard.
+In GitHub, go to your organization's Settings → Secrets and variables → Actions and create a new organization secret named MERGEMETER_SECRET with the value you generated in Step 2.
+Set repository access to All repositories so every enabled repo can use the same secret automatically.

 4